adhearsion/adhearsion-website/views/docs/routing.md

 ### Do not hangup after controller execution

 By default, Adhearsion will hangup the call after execution of the controller specified in the router (or any controllers it passes to or invokes).
 This is to ensure that calls are not left hanging around because your controller forgets to hangup, or crashes.
-Sometimes it is desireable to keep calls around, for example if your controller hands back control to Asterisk's extensions.conf.
+Sometimes it is desireable to keep calls around, for example if your controller hands back control to Asterisk's `extensions.conf`.
 You can instruct Adhearsion not to automatically hang up by specifying the route as openended:

 ```ruby
 Adhearsion.router do